Scaly-breasted munia: Breeding

 The breeding season is during the summer rainy season (mainly June to August and also in October season in India) but can vary.
 Laboratory studies have found that long day illumination and high humidity trigger gonadal growth.
 The song of the male is very soft but complex and variable, audible only at close range.
 This song described as a jingle consists of a series of high notes followed by a croaky rattle and ending in a slurred whistle.
 When singing the male sits in what is called the slope posture—erect with the head feathers raised.

 There are two types of slope posture, a pre-copulatory one and an ordinary one.
-The pre-copulatory behavior of scaly-breasted munia includes a sequence of actions.
+The pre-copulatory behaviour of scaly-breasted munia includes a sequence of actions.
 The first involves either the male or female playing with nest-material.
 As soon as a bird has arranged the nest material in its bill, it begins to fly around in a zigzag path.
 Once a bird lands close to its partner, the male bends towards the female and wipes its bill.
 The male then sings with movements of the body.
 The female invites mounting with tail quivering.
 The nest is a large domed structure loosely woven from blades of grass, bamboo or other leaves with a side entrance and is placed in a tree or under the eaves of a house.
 A study in southern India found the preferred nesting trees to be Toddalia asiatica, Gymnosporia montana and Acacia chundra, especially short and bushy ones in areas with low canopy cover.
 The nest opening is located to face downwind of the most frequent wind direction.
 In northern India, they preferred isolated Acacia nilotica in non-urban areas but used Thuja orientalis and Polyalthia longifolia in urban gardens.

-Scaly-breasted munia clutches usually contain 4 to 6 eggs, but can contain up to 10.
+Scaly-breasted munia clutches usually contain four to six eggs, but can contain up to ten.
 Both sexes build the nest and incubate the eggs, which hatch in 10 to 16 days.

+The species is extensively used as a brood host by the parasitic pin-tailed whydah in Southern California (where both species are feral) with the munia raising the whydah's chicks as its own.
+This relationship is novel, as the two species do not naturally co-occur in their native ranges, and had no established evolutionary relationship as parasite and host.